-When conflicts or absences can be anticipated, such as for many University-sponsored activities and religious observations, the student should inform the instructor of the situation as far in advance as possible in writing, by email.

-For unanticipated or emergency absences when advance notification to the instructor is not possible, the student should contact the instructor as soon as possible in writing, by email.

-When the student is unable to make direct contact with the instructor and is unable to leave word with the instructor's department because of circumstances beyond the student's control, and in cases falling under excused absence regulations, the student or the student's representative should contact or go to the Office of the Dean of Students website to complete appropriate forms for instructor notification.
+- When conflicts or absences can be anticipated, such as for many University-sponsored activities and religious observations, the student should inform the instructor of the situation as far in advance as possible in writing, by email. - For unanticipated or emergency absences when advance notification to the instructor is not possible, the student should contact the instructor as soon as possible by email. - When the student is unable to make direct contact with the instructor and is unable to leave word with the instructor's department because of circumstances beyond the student's control, and in cases falling under excused absence regulations (see below), the student or the student's representative should contact or go to the Office of the Dean of Students website to complete appropriate forms for instructor notification.

-Under academic regulations, excused absences may be granted for cases of grief/bereavement, military service, jury duty, and parenting leave.
+Under academic regulations, excused absences may be granted for cases of grief/bereavement, military service, jury duty, parenting leave, or emergent or urgent care medical care.
 For details, see the Academic Regulations & Student Conduct section of the University Catalog website.

-Guidance on class attendance related to COVID-19 are outlined in the Protect Purdue Pledge for Fall 2021 on the Protect Purdue website.
+Guidance on class attendance related to COVID-19 are outlined in the Protect Purdue Pledge on the Protect Purdue website.